diriano/labbces/content/authors/iocpoletto/_index.md

   - course: BSc in Biology
     institution: State University of Campinas
     year: 2014
+  - course: M. Sc.
+Post-graduate program in Sciences (Nuclear Energy in Agriculture) - Biology in agriculture and environment
+    institution: Center for Nuclear Energy in Agriculture, University of São Paulo, Piracicaba, Brazil
+    year: 2023

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons